 She had earlier agreed with the MP for North Tongu, Mr Samuel Okudzeto Ablakwa, that the most recent Afrobarometer survey on Ghanaians’ perception of corruption in the Judiciary was not good at all and required urgent attention.

 Justice Torkornoo also responded to another question on gifts and their tendency to corrupt or be misconstrued as bribe by the Minority Leader and MP for Tamale South, Mr Haruna Iddrisu.

 The Supreme Court nominee said given the nature of their work, members of the Judiciary should refrain from accepting gifts altogether, aside from, perhaps, gifts from one’s own children or immediate family members.

 “Perhaps the Commission on Human Rights and Administrative Justice (CHRAJ) should help every institution to do that assessment and formulate that because of the structure of its work.

 “I think that you cannot put judges in the same context as politicians; they are different people and have different functions and so if we deliberately think about every context and formulate codes for the context, we will be doing ourselves a lot of good,” Justice Torkornoo said.

-Training of lawyers On the training of lawyers in the country, she indicated that there was the need to separate the profession into solicitors and barristers because not everybody who completed the Law School was interested in practising.
+On the training of lawyers in the country, she indicated that there was the need to separate the profession into solicitors and barristers because not everybody who completed the Law School was interested in practising.

 She said too much attention was focused on the classroom work and called on all stakeholders to stop the blame game and find a lasting solution to the problem.

-About her Justice Torkornoo was born on September 11, 1962 and had her secondary education in Ghana.
+Justice Torkornoo was born on September 11, 1962 and had her secondary education in Ghana.
 She attended the University of Ghana and the Ghana School of Law.